Jonathan Mills (composer): Honours

 In 2001 Jonathan Mills was awarded the Centenary Medal.

 In 2008 he was named an honorary doctor of the University of Stirling.

 In 2010 he was appointed fellow of the Royal Society of Edinburgh.

-In the Australian 2011 Queen's Birthday Honours, he was appointed a Officer of the Order of Australia (AO), "for distinguished service to the performing arts as a composer and director of international festivals, through the promotion of cultural exchange, and to public debate".
+In the Australian 2011 Queen's Birthday Honours, he was appointed an Officer of the Order of Australia (AO), "for distinguished service to the performing arts as a composer and director of international festivals, through the promotion of cultural exchange, and to public debate".

 He was knighted in the UK Queen's Birthday Honours of 2013.

 He was appointed a Knight of the Order of Arts and Letters (Chevalier de l'Ordre des Arts et des Lettres) by the French Minister of Culture in 2013.
 He was awarded the Medal for Merit to Culture – Gloria Artis (Zasłużony Kulturze – Gloria Artis) of the Republic of Poland in 2013.

 In 2013 was awarded an honorary doctorate of letters by the University of St Andrews, and an honorary doctorate of arts by RMIT University.

 He is also an honorary doctor of the University of Edinburgh.

 He was awarded an honorary doctorate of music by the University of Sydney in 2015.

 In the 2024 King's Birthday Honours list, he was appointed a Companion of the Order of Australia (AC), "for eminent service to international cultural leadership and diplomacy, to the performing arts, to philanthropic ventures, and to tertiary education".